Roshan-Nayak1/google-next/README.md

 ## Contribute

 Feel free to contribute by submitting bug reports or feature requests.
 Pull requests are also welcome!
+Not yet deployed due to some new Next JS 14.1, Update

 ## License